The School of Computing offers a second major in Information Security (InfoSec) for non-SoC students.

 Students from cohort 2017-18 or beyond may apply into the Second Major in InfoSec after completing CS2040/C, and CS2107 with B+ or above in each of the courses.

-Existing students from cohort 2016/17 or earlier may apply into the Second Major in InfoSec after completing CS1020 (or its equivalent), and CS2107 with B+ or above in each of the modules.
+Existing students from cohort 2016/17 or earlier may apply into the Second Major in InfoSec after completing CS1020 (or its equivalent), and CS2107 with B+ or above in each of the courses.
 Those who have not completed CS1020/E yet can apply using CS2040/C with a grade B+ or above in place of CS1020/E.

 Application

-SoC Minor/Second major are restricted programmes which students must apply during the prescribed application window specified by the School via EduRec.
+School of Computing Minor/Second major are restricted programmes which students must apply during the prescribed application window specified by the School via EduRec.
 Students will not be able to declare themselves in the Academic Plan Declaration Exercise (APAD) before ModReg begins for each semester.
 APAD is only for open minors/second majors which do not require special approval from the host department to approve.

-With the recent revision to total unit requirements for Minor and Second Major programmes, the School is making special provision to allow students from Cohort 2019 a final application round to apply for SoC minor/second major programmes in Sem 1 AY21-22 only, for enrolment at the start of Sem 2 AY21-22.
+With the recent revision to total unit requirements for Minor and Second Major programmes, the School is making special provision to allow students from Cohort 2019 a final application round to apply for School of Computing minor/second major programmes in Sem 1 AY21-22 only, for enrolment at the start of Sem 2 AY21-22.
 Any late request to enroll after our application window has closed will not be entertained.

 Please take note that the application date will typically be from the Friday (9:00 AM) before reading week of each regular semester till end of first week of examinations on Sunday (11:59 PM), based on NUS academic calendar hereKindly refer here for more information on the application procedure for restricted programmes.